wundergraph/wundergraph/docs-website/src/pages/docs/guides/integration-testing.md

 ## Integration testing

-WunderGraph comes with builtin support for running tests against your APIs, using a our TypeScript client.
+WunderGraph comes with builtin support for running tests against your APIs, using our TypeScript client.
 Leverage our testing server implementation to set up your WunderGraph server, run your test, and finally tear everything down.